adrianofelix019/Library-API/README.md

 # Library API

-Simple **API** for a fictional library that allows reading, writing and removing books through a _dummy database_.
+Simple **API** for a fictional library that allows reading, writing, modifying and removing books through a _dummy database_.